 A 12-station Nature Discovery Trail is located along the Blockhouse, Thicket and Deer Trails, and Woodsy Way.
 The trail takes visitors on an interactive exploration of the unique nature finds around the reserve.
 Each stop consists of an activity that visitors can complete, or a nature fact to learn.

 Along the trails is a Habitat Trek that encourages visitors to learn about native plant and animal habitat.
 The trek allows nature walkers to learn how to enhance their own backyard for native wildlife.

 A natural spring was re-routed from the east section of the Reserve to feed a constructed 0.022 acre pond.
 Seating areas, sand digging pit, nature building playspace, and an outdoor classroom is found around the pond.

 Native Plant Gardens

 The native plant gardens are located in front of and on each side of the barn and throughout the reserve.
 The native plants, installed by Friendship Farms in Latrobe, PA, include wildflowers commonly found in Pennsylvania such as Joe-Pye Weed, Great Blue Lobelia, Virginia Cup Flower, various Asters, Wild Bergamot, Spiderwort, and much more.

 The Monastic Gardens, located near the East entrance, are named for Fr.
 Louis Sedlacko who used several of the beds for gardening when the reserve first opened.
 When Fr.
 Louis passed away, Saint Vincent College monks continued to use the garden space for growing vegetables.
 The gardens are currently cared for by the Education Horticulturist and supplemented by volunteer hours from the Penn State Master Gardeners.
 They now include a medicinal garden, an herb garden, Harvest garden, and a pollinator garden.
 The pollinator garden includes plants such as Green Headed Coneflower, Black Eyed Susan, Swamp Milkweed, and Butterfly Weed.
 The herb garden includes sorrel, fennel, lovage, oregano, burnet, chives, rosemary, lavender, and sage.

 The Colonial Garden is located in front of the Lochry Blockhouse near the Park and Walk Entrance.
-The Colonial Garden contains both vegetables and ornamental plants that would have existed on the Pennsylvania frontier and would have been utilized for cooking or medicine.
+The Colonial Garden contains vegetables, herbs, medicinal and ornamental plants that would have existed on the Pennsylvania frontier and would have been utilized for cooking or medicine.